Learning Shared Representations from Unpaired Data: Experiments

 The remainder of this section is organized as follows.
 Sec. \ref{exp:retrieval} evaluates retrieval performance.
 Sec. \ref{exp:applications} presents a range of applications of universality.
 To better understand the contribution of each component in SUE, we investigate the effects of various components.
 In Sec. \ref{sec:exp_effect}, we examine the impact of incorporating additional paired and unpaired samples, revealing that unpaired data holds greater potential than previously recognized.
 Sec. \ref{sec:exp_ablation} presents an ablation study assessing the roles of SUE's components (SE, CCA, and MMD), demonstrating that the novel integration of these techniques is central to SUE’s effectiveness.
 Due to space constraints, we refer to App. \ref{app:results} for additional results.
 Further details on the experimental setup, implementation, and training procedures are provided in Appendix \ref{app:tech}.

 \paragraph{Datasets.} To evaluate SUE's performance, we use several paired datasets.
-To provide informative qualitative results and facilitate an intuitive understanding of the universal embedding concept, we use three vision-language datasets ( ): Flickr30k \cite{plummer2015flickr30k}, MSCOCO \cite{lin2014microsoft}, and Polyvore \cite{han2017learning}; as well as a vision-vision dataset ( ): Edges2Shoes \cite{isola2017image}.
+To provide informative qualitative results and facilitate an intuitive understanding of the universal embedding concept, we use three vision-language datasets ( ): Flickr30k \cite{plummer2015flickr30k}, MSCOCO \cite{lin2014microsoft}, and Polyvore \cite{han2017learning}; as well as a vision-vision dataset ( ): Edges2Shoes \cite{isola2017image}; and a tabular-to-tabular dataset ( ): Handwritten \cite{handwritten}.
 For the generation task, we use another vision-language dataset ( ): caption-FFHQ \cite{kazemi2014one}.
 See App. \ref{app:datasets} for further details on the datasets and preprocessing (e.g., the unimodal models used and adaptation to weakly-paired settings).

 \paragraph{Baselines.} To the best of our knowledge, this is one of the very first works to exploit weakly-paired data (i.e., very few pairs).
 As such, no direct baselines exist for this setting.
-To contextualize results, we compare SUE with the contrastive method designed for fully paired data \cite{radford2021learning, xu2021videoclip, elizalde2023clap}, training an MLP on pre-trained unimodal features using the same number of pairs.
-We also consider domain confusion (App. \ref{app:domain_confusion}), which performs notably worse in multimodal scenarios.
+To contextualize results, we compare SUE with the contrastive method designed for fully paired data \cite{radford2021learning, xu2021videoclip, elizalde2023clap} (training an MLP on pre-trained unimodal features using the same number of pairs), and the CSA method \cite{li2024csa} designed for small paired datasets.
+In addition, we examine domain confusion (App.~\ref{app:domain_confusion}) and SAIL~\cite{zhang2025sail} (App.~\ref{app:sail}), a representative approach for incorporating unpaired data alongside paired data; both perform notably worse in these scenarios.